hust-latex/hustbeamer/README.zh-cn.md

 The Current Maintainer of this work is Xu Cheng.

-This work consists of the files hustbeamer.bst, hustbeamer.dtx, hustbeamer.ins and the derived file hustbeamer.cls along with its documnet and example files.
+This work consists of the files hustbeamer.dtx, hustbeamer.ins and the derived file hustbeamer.cls along with its documnet and example files.
 ```